 The Synod of Young Adults for the Diocese of Phoenix

-Our planned Synod of Young Adults flows from Year One of the 7-year Diocesan Pastoral Plan, TILMA, and has a three-fold purpose:
+The Goal of the Synod of Young Adults flows from Year One of the 7-year Diocesan Pastoral Plan, TILMA, and has a three-fold purpose:

 First: